First Solar Ranked Largest Photovoltaic EPC in 2012 as European Companies Falter

 European EPCs Won’t Disappear

-Despite European EPCs slipping down the rankings, the vast majority of PV EPC and system integrators are still located in Europe.
+Despite European EPCs slipping down the rankings, the vast majority of PV and system integrators are still located in Europe.
 In fact, 11 of the 30 largest EPCs last year were European, installing 2 GW of new capacity between them.
 These same companies are also becoming increasingly active in new emerging markets around the world including Latin America and Asia.

 Check Also